AdrianCurtin/processFNIRS2/README.md

 - `devices/`: Device configuration files
 - `sampledata/`: Example datasets

+## Overall Structure
+processFNIRS2 is laid out in the following manner:
+- **Data**: Functions to manipulate individual fNIRS segments
+  - ApplyChannelMask: Set bad channels to nan
+  - GetMarkers: Find timepoints of markers in a regex style
+  - Resample: Resample or average fNIRS data
+  - SetT0: Shift fNIRS time to match start of experiment
+  - Split: Split fNIRS segment based on different input times
+  - **Plot**: Functions to visualize fNIRS data
+    - AuxData: Plot auxiliary data channels
+    - Oxy: Plot oxygenation data
+    - ROI: Plot Region of Interest data
+    - Raw: Plot raw intensity data
+  - **Export**: Functions to export fNIRS data
+    - asNIR: Export to NIR file format
+    - asSNIRF: Export to SNIRF file format
+- **GUI**: Shortcut for accessing the GUI
+- **Help**: Access to help documentation
+- **Import**: Functions to import fNIRS files
+  - ImportHitachiMES: Import Hitachi Probes
+  - ImportNIRx: Import NIRx files
+  - ImportNIR: Import fNIR Devices/Biopac files
+  - ImportSampleData: Import sample data included with the toolbox
+- **Methods**: Functions to change and modify processing methods
+  - Oxy: Oxy conversion pipeline methods
+  - Raw: Raw domain pipeline methods
+- **Process**: Process fNIR segment data
+  - ProcessOxy: Run the Oxy Pipeline only
+  - ProcessRaw: Run the Raw Pipeline only
+- **Settings**: Change settings related to processing
+  - Baseline: Change baseline time settings
+  - DPF: Change mode of Differential Path Length
+  - SelectDevice: Reload device settings for FNIRS probe

+## Troubleshooting Tips
+- When importing data for the first time, verify that the probe configuration is correct
+- If you get errors about DPF factors, check the settings using processFNIRS2.Settings.DPF
+- For visualization issues, try running with default methods first
+- If having trouble loading the software, check the MATLAB preference directory (`prefdir`) and delete any related settings files
+- Remember that GUI settings are for visualization only and don't affect your data

 ## Preferences and Configuration
 Settings, loaded functions, and methods are stored in the MATLAB preference directory.
 Access this location using the MATLAB command: `prefdir`